 - Violation of the Code of Business Conduct and Ethics.

-- Violation of any policy contained in the Teammate Handbook.
+- Violation of other policies contained in this Handbook.

-As a Teammate of Buckle you may have access to confidential information about Buckle, guests, or other Teammates.
-We expect you to keep information concerning the operation of Buckle confidential and avoid discussing it with anyone outside Buckle.
+Teammates may have access to confidential information about Buckle, guests, vendors, or other Teammates.
+Teammates are expected to keep information concerning the operation of Buckle confidential and avoid discussing it with anyone outside Buckle.
 Confidential information may not be sent via email or other unsecured communication over the public internet without being encrypted.
-Requests for information concerning Buckle or its Teammates, either by phone or in person, must be referred to your Manager.
+Requests for information concerning Buckle or its Teammates, either by phone or in person, must be referred to a Teammate’s Manager.

 Teammates should follow the general principle that Buckle considers confidential information to be any information that is neither officially nor publicly disclosed or is common knowledge and which might be desired and used by others.
-Some examples of confidential information include personnel information (performance history, Social Security Number, driver's license number, state identification card number, financial account number, debit card number, credit card number, medical information, health insurance information, date of birth, and account passwords, access codes, security codes, or personal identification numbers –PIN), business plans and strategies, same store sales (prior to public disclosure), capital investments, detail on spending, financial information that has not been released to the public, vendor lists, and other types of confidential information that Teammates come in contact with through the course of their daily work, unless such information has been publicly disclosed.
+Some examples of confidential information include sensitive personnel information (social security number, driver’s license number, state identification card number, financial account number, debit card number, credit card number, medical information, health insurance information, date of birth, account passwords, access codes, security codes, or personal identification numbers [PIN]), business plans and strategies, same store sales (prior to public disclosure), capital investments, detail on spending, financial information that has not been released to the public, vendor lists, and other types of confidential information that Teammates come in contact with through the course of their daily work, unless such information has been publicly disclosed.

-Confidential information should be used only as necessary to do your job, and never for personal benefit.
-You are responsible for the safekeeping of any confidential information, whether verbal, written or electronic, and for limiting access to only those who have a need to know the information in order to do their jobs.
+Confidential information should be used only as necessary to do a Teammate’s job and never for personal benefit.
+Teammates are responsible for the safekeeping of any confidential information, whether verbal, written or electronic, and for limiting access to only those who have a need to know the information in order to do their jobs.

-To protect Buckle, Teammates and guests' information and privacy, Teammates may not use cameras in Buckle's stores – including still and video cameras, camera equipped cell phones, and other handheld computing or communication devices, unless you've obtained approval from the Director of Human Resources by calling the HR Helpline at 1-888-801-2814 for an approved business-related purpose.
+To protect Buckle’s confidential information and the privacy of its Teammates and guests, Teammates may not use personal cameras in Buckle’s stores – including still and video cameras, camera equipped cell phones, and other handheld computing or communication devices, unless they have obtained approval from the Director of Human Resources by calling the HR Helpline at 1-888-801-2814, or email email@example.com for an approved business-related purpose.

-When guests share their personal information with us, they expect Buckle to keep their information safe.
-Teammates have access to personal information that can impact the reputation and financial well–being of Buckle, our guests and Teammates, if it falls into the wrong hands.
-Buckle is subject to laws that require us to protect certain types of information and specify how that information must be protected.
+When guests share personal information, they expect Buckle to keep their information safe.
+Teammates have access to personal information that can impact the reputation and financial well-being of Buckle, its guests, and Teammates if it falls into the wrong hands.
+Buckle is subject to applicable state and federal law that require the protection of certain types of information and specify how that information must be protected.

-After a Teammate terminates employment with Buckle, he or she must return all confidential information and materials (manuals, documents, software, etc).
-The obligation to preserve confidential information continues even after employment ends.
+After a Teammate terminates employment with Buckle, he/she must return all confidential information and materials (manuals, documents, software, etc.) The obligation to preserve confidential information continues even after employment ends.